My Al Capone Museum | home

 Let's revisit the event.

-2300 South Wabash Avenue a drinking /sandwich/ cigar stand owned by Heinie "Hymie" Jacobs.
-It was the gathering place for labourers and the seedy type who dabbled in low affairs in the crime world.
+At 2300 South Wabash Avenue, stood a drinking /sandwich/ cigar stand owned by Heinie "Hymie" Jacobs.
+It was the gathering place for labourers and the seedy type who dabbled in low affairs.
 Here deals could be had on stolen goods or on information on how to obtain such stolen items.

-The large built man grabbed Howard by the collar and point a gun to his cheek and fired in succession.
+The large built man grabbed Howard by the collar and pointed a gun to his cheek and fired in quick succession.

 Joe Howard's body was sent to the undertaking parlors at 2456 Wentworth avenue where an inquest was issued.